sinesy/GitBookUserGuide/3-2-1-groupware.md

-# 3-2-1-Groupware

 This module includes a series of features related to communities and data sharing.
 It consists of:

 * a mail server integration
-* integration with calendar \(Microsoft and Google calendars are supported\)
+* integration with calendar (Microsoft and Google calendars are supported)
 * activities and processes integration
 * CMS integration for document management
 * Lotus Domino migration tool